esscorp/s3-fine-uploader/README.md

 ## Clock Drift

 If the users computer clock drifts the user's signed upload signature will errors.
 Therefore, you can pass a clock drift value into the FileUploader.
-The clock drift value is difference between the server and the browser time in unix milliseconds.
-You can use a view helper to echo the server time into the view templates or have your server controller pass in the server timestamp.
+The clock drift value is the milliseconds difference between the server and the browser.
+You can use a view helper to echo the server time into the view templates or have your server controller pass in the server timestamp to the view.

 ## Usage

 An example express app connecting to a bucket for direct upload from the user's browser.

+In your Express.js app code:
 ```js
 var S3 = require('@esscorp/s3-fine-uploader');
 var signatureController = require('@esscorp/s3-fine-uploader/controller');